kwiberg/chubs/README.md

 Basic usage:

-    $ python3 chubs.py 64 some-long-text-file.txt
+    $ python3 chubs.py -b 64 -w some-long-text-file.txt
     5640 unique words in 1 files (12.5 bits per word) Requested 64 bits; these 6 word(s) have 74.8 bits:
     tall healthy disagreeable noble connect perplexity

+Multiple word list files:

+    $ python3 chubs.py -b 64 -w file1.txt -w file2.txt

-The words will be randomly selected from the set of words in the text file listed on the command line.
-Pick any text file you like (or files---you can list as many as you like).
+The words will be randomly selected from the set of words in the text files listed on the command line.
+Pick any text file you like (or files---you can list as many as you like with multiple -w flags).
 This example uses [Jane Austen's][2] [Pride and Prejudice][3] from [Project Gutenberg][4].

 The numeric parameter you specify is the number of random bits used to